By Clyde Hughes | AC JosepH Media

 She first served on the Vineland school board.
-In fact, she served on the school board with David Acosta, who now is vice president on the Vineland’s city council.
-She said it was Acosta who first approached her about serving on council.
+In fact, she served on the school board with David Acosta, who is now vice president on Vineland’s City Council.
+She said it was Acosta who first approached her about serving on City Council.

-“He explained to me that they had the young lady that was on council stepped down because she moved outside of Vineland,” Arthur said.
+“He explained to me that they had the young lady that was on Council step down because she moved outside of Vineland,” Arthur said.
 “From there, I ended up being appointed.
 I just like to know how things are run, but I also like to be a help more on the positive side of making our community better.

 Teaching With Wisdom

 Arthur graduated from Cumberland County College with an associate degree in business administration.
 She went on to earn a bachelor’s degree in business administration from Thomas Edison State College, an Executive MBA from Georgian Court University and a doctorate in business administration degree from Walden University.